zipscene/yaar/README.md

 ### APIMiddleware

-When you register a method on a router, you are really just defining a single middleware handler.
+When you register a method on a router, you are really just defining a single middleware function.
 Multiple such middleware methods may be defined as follows:

 ```javascript